RomanRobot/jump-pad/README.md

 An experiment I did to see if remapping inputs could improve touchpad dexterity for gaming.

 ## What it does
 It swaps Left-click input with Space bar, and Right-click with Shift.

+## How to use
+1. `pip install pyobjc-framework-Quartz`
+1. `python3 jump_pad.py`

 Chatting with space bar remapped would be really jarring, so it's just meant to be running while playing something.. that doesn't involve chatting.
 Ctrl + C out of the script to return to normal.
 Give yourself a solid hour or two chance to acclimate.

 ## My thought process